mlzuckerberg/sentiment-analysis-dependency-weighting/README.md

 - Pickle

 ### Data Files
-- kaggle_og.txt: Original dataset file from Kaggle
+- `data_cleaning/kaggle_og.txt`: Original dataset file from Kaggle
-- training_set.txt: Training data
+- `baseline_model/training_set.txt` and `weighted_model/training_set.txt`: Training data
-- dev_set.txt: Development/validation data
+- `baseline_model/dev_set.txt` and `weighted_model/dev_set.txt`: Development/validation data
-- test_set.txt: Test data
+- `baseline_model/test_set.txt` and `weighted_model/test_set.txt`: Test data for final evaluation

 ## Technical Approach
- We decided to add a textcat pipeline to spacy which classifies an input based on the number of categories/labels you give to pipeline and annotations you add to your docs(a doc is Spacey datatype).
+We decided to add a textcat pipeline to spaCy which classifies an input based on the number of categories/labels you give to the pipeline and annotations you add to your docs (a doc is a spaCy datatype).
 We then need to prepare our annotated docs to be fed into the model.
 We do this by creating an Example datatype which holds one doc with the gold label and one with the initial training label.
 The model then trains on the Examples using the update function within the train function of our code.

 ## Execution and How to Run

 ### Running the Models
 1. To evaluate model performance:
-   - Run `weighted_model.py` for the dependency-weighted model
+   - Run `weighted_model/weighted_model.py` for the dependency-weighted model
-   - Run `baseline_model.py` for the baseline model
+   - Run `baseline_model/baseline_model.py` for the baseline model

 ### Analyzing Results
 1. For weighted model results: